-In closing, I would like to express my sincere appreciation to our Director of Capital Projects, Christina Selvek for her work in preparation of this important document.
-Thanks also to City Departments for their assistance in annual capital planning and by maintaining our high level of service to City of Auburn residents through the City's core values: Honesty, Integrity, Quality and Teamwork.
-The City FY 2020-2024 CIP is available on the City's website (www.auburnny.gov) and hard copies of the CIP are available for review during normal work hours at the Office of the City Manager, Memorial City Hall, 24 South Street, Auburn, NY.
+In closing, thanks to the City Departments for their assistance in annual capital planning and by maintaining our high level of service to City of Auburn residents.
+The City FY 2021-2025 CIP is available on the City's website (www.auburnny.gov) and hard copies of the CIP are available for review during normal work hours at the Office of the City Manager, Memorial City Hall, 24 South Street, Auburn, NY.